fedeb95/netplot/README.md

 Functionalities:

-* count how many TCP or UDP packets your running programs made over a period of time, and display them graphically
+* count how many TCP or UDP packets your running programs sent over a period of time, and display them graphically
 * optionally show which IP addresses your running programs contacted or try to resolve their dns
 * find out that somehow you're selling your data to Google, Facebook & friends!